 Shared Micromobility Overview

-2022 was a historic year for Portland’s BIKETOWN and E-Scooter programs.
-Both programs set ridership records for a combined record of over 1.5 million trips.
+2022 was a historic year for Portland’s BIKETOWN and e-scooter programs.
+Both programs set ridership records for a combined 1.5 million trips.
 This snapshot provides an overview of both programs.

 Shared micromobility refers to lightweight vehicles available for public use.
 In Portland, this refers to the BIKETOWN bike-share and E-Scooter programs.
 Three e-scooter companies operate under a PBOT-issued permit (Bird, Lime and Spin).
 Lyft operates BIKETOWN under a contract with PBOT and through a public-private partnership between Nike and PBOT.

 Riders have taken nearly 6.5 million trips since the programs began.

 - Number of bikes: 1,500 e-bikes (increasing to 2,000 e-bikes total in 2023)

 - System trips in 2022: 565,000*

 - All-time system trips (since July 2016): 2,242,000*